Polk Robison

 Polk Robison (May 24, 1912 – June 27, 2008) was an American collegiate basketball and football coach and college athletics administrator who served as the head coach of the Texas Tech Red Raiders basketball team from 1942 to 1946 and again from 1947 to 1961.
-He served as the university's athletic director from 1961 to 1969.
+He served as the university's athletic director from 1961 to 1971.

 Student

 As a student at Texas Tech, Robison tried out for the football team but did not make the cut.
 However, he did letter in basketball and tennis.
 After graduating in 1934, he helped coach football and tennis in the 1940s.

 Head basketball coach

 Robison coached the Red Raiders basketball teams to their first NCAA tournament appearances—in 1954, 1956, and 1961.
 His overall record at the school was 254–195.

 Athletic director

-After stepping down from his coaching position in 1961, Robison served as the athletic director at Texas Tech until 1969.
-He served two more years on the athletics staff before finally retiring in 1971.
+After stepping down from his coaching position in 1961, Robison served as the athletic director at Texas Tech until 1971.
+He served six more years on the athletics staff as the Athletic Administrator of Finance and Development before finally retiring in 1977.

 To honor Robison's years of service, the Polk Robison Men's Basketball Hall of Honor was created in 2003.
 It is located on the north side of the main lobby of United Supermarkets Arena.